 Despite Lennon’s positive assessment of the film, the making of “A Hard Day’s Night” was a demanding and intense experience.
 Lennon has also spoken about the stresses and challenges that the band members faced during the filming process.

-John Lennon contributes several standout tracks, including the title track and “I Should Have Known Better.”
+John Lennon contributes several good tracks, including the title track and “I Should Have Known Better.”
 “I’ll be back” is another gorgeously sung tune reminiscent of the pop-rock of the 1950s.

 11. “Beatles For Sale” (1964)